yunji0/SplineGS/README.md

 ## TL;DR
 We propose **SplineGS**, representing trajectories in 3D-GS using **non-uniform rational B-splines**, to reconstruct dynamic scenes.
 The trajectories are combined based on **a multi-resolution hash table** and **an MLP** for spatial smoothness.
+> 🚀 This is the **official implementation** of *SplineGS: Learning Smooth Trajectories in Gaussian Splatting for Dynamic Scene Reconstruction* (ICLR 2025).

 <img width="1282" height="724" alt="image" src="https://github.com/user-attachments/assets/1b3ee320-30dc-4ea9-84ed-2f8607b4d3cf" />

 ## Citation